Influenza vaccine viruses and reagents

-Previous WHO recommendations on the composition of influenza virus vaccines
+Previous WHO recommendations on the composition of seasonal influenza virus vaccines

-- Recommended composition of influenza virus vaccines for use in the 2013-2014 northern hemisphere influenza season
+- Recommended composition of influenza virus vaccines for use in the 2018 southern hemisphere influenza season

-- Recommended composition of influenza virus vaccines for use in the 2013 southern hemisphere influenza season
+- Recommended composition of influenza virus vaccines for use in the 2017-2018 northern hemisphere influenza season

 - All previous recommendations